 Is financial aid available?

-Financial aid is available in the form of admissions scholarships and need-based grants to matriculated students who qualify and who are enrolled in Hartford Seminary degree programs.
+Financial aid is available in the form of admissions scholarships and need-based grants to matriculated students who qualify and who are enrolled in Hartford International degree programs.
 Students must file the FAFSA for consideration for need-based grants and federal loans.
-A Hartford Seminary financial aid supplement must also be submitted.
+A Hartford Internaional financial aid supplement must also be submitted.
 Students are required to reapply for financial aid each year.

 Articles and Book Reviews

 Sr. Rabia Harris, a Hartford Islamic Chaplaincy Program graduate (2009), has written a manual for CPE supervisors entitled, “Supporting Your Muslim Students: A Guide for Clinical Pastoral Education”.
 This is published and available through the ACPE at $5/copy.
 Contact ACPE: 1549 Clairmont Road, Suite 103 Decatur, GA 30033; Phone: 404-320-1472; Email: firstname.lastname@example.org

 Dignity and Patient Care: An Islamic Perspective by Ingrid Mattson in the Yale Journal for Humanities in Medicine